Updated on 10/16/2023

 |

 You can always cut costs here, but your quality of work will suffer.
 If you don't pay for a good contractor, then you will end up with a subpar job that leaves you with costly repairs.
 For a solid installation, a qualified crew will charge between $3.13-5.06 per square foot for labor costs.
-We'll use the median of that for our pricing table below and plugin $4.09/sq. ft.
+You can always cut costs here, but your quality of work will suffer.
+For a top-notch installation, a skilled crew will charge a minimum of $3.80 per square foot for labor expenses.
+In our pricing table below, we will consider the lower end of this range and factor in $3.80 per sq. ft.
+Please note that our crew cost calculations are based on our payroll data and do not include expenses for vacations, hiring, training, and supervision.

 Most companies advertise free estimates on their website.
 It's a way to keep them in line with the competition.
 These proposals are typically detailed presentations outlining materials needed and optional add-ons.
 While these are free to people just browsing, the time spent working on these estimates doesn't come without a cost.